SUNY Downstate Health Sciences University

 Some "re-applicants" are admitted each year with improved credentials.
 Re-applicants should contact the Program Office to schedule a pre-application advisement appointment to discuss how to improve their credentials in a reapplication.
 Re-applicants must submit a new application form, application fee, transcripts, and at least one new letter of recommendation.

+International applicants are welcome to apply to any of our degree programs.
 Applicants who have completed all or part of their education abroad, are required to have a course-by-course educational credential evaluation completed by an approved agency accredited by The National Association Of Credential Evaluation Services (http://www.naces.org).
 This evaluation must include a breakdown of each course by name, US equivalent semester hours, and the corresponding letter grade.
 These requests should be done and completed well in advance of the semester deadlines.

 International students should not consider assistance from the college in their financial planning.
 On-campus employment is not recommended because of the demanding nature of the academic program.
 Many international students have visa restrictions on working.
 All international applicants must document their ability to finance their education as part of the admissions process.